FIN392/Raspberry/telegramMonitoring/README.md

 # telegramMonitoring:<br>How to mange your Raspberry Pi through Telegram?

-The goal is to do a basic management of a Raspberry via telegram.
+The goal is to do a basic monitoring of a Raspberry via Telegram.

 What can you do?